-This document aims to guide and inspire users to tailor strategies and actions for the prevention and mitigation of election-related violence in a given country and electoral context.
+This Guide is a support document to the Electoral Risk Management Tool (ERM Tool).
+Combined with the other support documents (see Figure 1), it aims to guide and inspire users to tailor strategies and actions for the prevention and mitigation of election-related violence in a given country and electoral context.